jmixon1100/aimusic/README.md

+# AI Music Recognition
-TO RUN THIS CODE: There are 3 files one for each of the techniques, running any of these with the default arguments should yeild a result in the console or in the form of a plot.
-The code and folders to generate data files is included but not nessecary for the above instructions.
+## TO RUN THIS CODE:
+There are 3 files one for each of the techniques, running any of these with the default arguments should yeild a result in the console or in the form of a plot.
+The code and folders to generate data files is included but **_not_** nessecary for the above instructions.

+#### Project Objective
+By scanning through music, can we determine the key of the piece?
+We feed music into a variety of machine learning models, and use them in order to predict key signatures of future pieces.

-A Brief Overview of Music Theory Basics
+### A Brief Overview of Music Theory Basics

 To begin with, there are seven names describing each note in Western musical harmony, the letters A - G. Each rising white key on a keyboard represents an increase in note value by one.
 Once the last letter, G, is reached, the cycle begins again, so the next letter after G would be A again.
 This pattern repeats up the entire length of the keyboard.